xtracthub/xtract-sdk/README.md

                             metadata_directory=None)
 ```

-Here we create two XtractEndpoint objects to be used later in a crawl, etc.

-The arguments are as follow:
+Then we can actually create an endpoint object to be used later in a crawl, xtraction, etc. The arguments are as follow:
 * **repo_type**: (str) at this point, only Globus is accepted.
 Google Drive and others will be made available at a later date.
 * **globus_ep_id**: (uuid str) the Globus endpoint ID.
 * **dirs**: (list of str) directory paths on Globus endpoint for where the data reside.